canonical/pebble/docs/explanation/security.md

 ## The Pebble directory

-Pebble stores its configuration, internal state, and Unix socket in the `$PEBBLE` directory.
+Pebble stores its configuration, internal state, and Unix socket in the directory specified by the `PEBBLE` environment variable.
 If `$PEBBLE` is not set, Pebble uses the directory `/var/lib/pebble/default`.

 The `$PEBBLE` directory must be readable and writable by the UID of the pebble process.
 Make sure that no other UIDs can read or write to the $PEBBLE directory.